- The Journey: An evil world set on overpowering your spirit

 There is a tug on my shirt as a bag brushes against my back.
-A little shove as another person pushes past me racing to catch the train.
+I get a little shove as another person pushes past me racing to catch the train.
 My legs are weary from the daily hustle.
-I feel the gushing winds while going down the escalator in my everyday game of chasing the train.
+I feel the gushing winds going down the escalator in my everyday game of chasing the train.
 I am tired, but what else can I do?
-The bliss of ignorance is no match for the pain of realisation.
+The bliss of ignorance is no match for the pain of realisation—the hard days.

-I get to the office, and I see my colleagues.
-My skin crawls, but I managed a smile.
-The workplace soirée is a cruel mistress, you play her games or find yourself on her platter.
+I got to the office, and on seeing my colleagues, my skin crawled, but I managed a smile.
+The workplace soirée is a cruel mistress; you play her games or find yourself on her platter.
 This was the beginning of my daily torture session as I felt in my bones how out place I was in this theatre.

 Why do I do this to myself?